Lipid bilayers - Part I: Self-assembly

 tool also provides this option.
 However, you need to supply the program with a data-file containing the number of electrons associated with each bead (option -ei electrons.dat

 ).
-The format is described in the gromacs
+The format is described in the GROMACS

-manual and not part of this tutorial.
-Compare your results to those from small-angle neutron scattering experiments[4]:
+Compare your area-per-lipid and thickness results to those from small-angle neutron scattering experiments[5]:

 - thickness = 4.98 ± 0.15 nm